 Registration and Scheduling

 Every student who makes use of the instructional staff and facilities of the university must register and pay fees.
 This rule also applies to students who are clearing incomplete grades, clearing for graduation, or working on graduate theses.
 The university calendar lists the dates for registration and late registration/schedule adjustment.
 Students are urged, and depending on the curriculum may be required, to seek guidance from their advisers before attempting to register for classes, and they are urged to register during their assigned registration period.
 Students should register for courses during the term preceding the term they plan to attend.
-When registering, the student is responsible for observing the pre-requisites or co-requisites of courses.
+When registering, the student is responsible for observing course pre-requisites or co-requisites.
 Any waiver of these requirements must be approved by the department head or, in some cases, the dean.
 Waiver of the junior standing pre-requisite for courses that may be taken for graduate credit must have the Graduate School dean’s approval.
 The dean may reduce a student’s class load.
-Students may register for classes via the web through the 5th university class day in Spring and Fall semesters, and through the 1st university class day during Summer term.
+Students may register for classes via the web through the 5th university class day in Spring and Fall semesters, and through the 2nd university class day during full Summer term.
 Students may register for classes after the close of student web registration only with the approval of the college, school or department offering the course.
-No student without a course schedule will be allowed to register after the 15th day of classes during Fall or Spring or after the 5th day of classes in any Summer term without the approval of the provost.
+No student without a course schedule will be allowed to register after the 15th day of classes during Fall or Spring or after the 10th day of classes in the full Summer term without the approval of the provost.

 Permission To Register